WICG/bundle-preloading/README.md

 #### Q: How does this proposal relate to the Web Package/Web Packaging/Web Bundles/Bundled Exchange effort ([repo](https://github.com/wicg/webpackage))?

 **A**: This is the same effort, really, with a particular scope.
-In particular, this repository has a focus on same-origin static subresource loading.
+In particular, this repository has a focus on same-origin static subresource loading, while preserving the semantics and integrity of URLs.
 The Google Chrome team (including Jeffrey Yasskin and Yoav Weiss) have been collaborating closely on this project; there is no competition going on, but rather iteration and exposition.

 #### Q: Why the name change, then?